-On Thursday November 2nd, 2017 I went into surgery to have a Laparoscopy to remove multiple cysts, endometriomas (chocolate cysts) and scar tissue which resulted from severe stage 4 Endometriosis.
+On Thursday November 2nd, 2017 I went into surgery to have a Wide Excision via Laparoscopy to remove multiple cysts, endometriomas (chocolate cysts) and scar tissue which resulted from severe stage 4 Endometriosis.
 This has been a difficult time in my life.
 I decided to write about my disease and experience, with the hope that I can provide an informative read for those who might also have the same disease or know someone with it.

 WHAT IS ENDOMETRIOSIS

 Endometriosis is a disease of the endocrine and immune systems that is under-researched, not well-known, and misunderstood.
 It is a chronic disease which causes unbearable pain, due to a similar tissue to the tissue that normally lines the inside of the uterus, growing on the outside of the uterus.
 The misplaced tissue grows and attaches onto other organs in the body.
-With each period, all of the tissue outside of the uterus fills with blood, however the blood and tissue in the endometrial growths have no way of draining.
+With each period, all of the tissue outside of the uterus fills with blood, as it is connected to the hormone system, however the blood and tissue in the endometrial growths have no way of draining.
 Instead, internal bleeding, inflammation and scar tissue develop and cause severe pain, infertility, bowel issues, adhesions and other side-effects, including chronic fatigue, immune disorders and allergies.
 The only way to determine if endometriosis is present is by a laparoscopy, which normally includes a camera being inserted through a small incision to allow the surgeon to look around the internal cavity.

 ROAD TO DIAGNOSIS